-Event Date/s Notes Professional experience preparation Approx 2 weeks prior to first day of placement Pre-service teacher makes contact with the professional experience school.
-Supervised teaching practice Mon 31 Oct - Fri 18_Nov 3 weeks Preparation of Evaluation Wed 17 Nov Evaluation completed by supervising teachers.
-The Evaluation should be completed collaboratively if more than one teacher is supervising.
-The supervising teacher discusses the completed report with the pre-service teacher and the report is signed by all parties.
-Evaluation given to pre-service teacher.
-Preservice teacher to upload.
-Fri 18 Nov or on completion of all required make-up days The school coordinator of pre-service teachers retains a copy of the evaluation form for school records.
-Preservice teacher uploads finalised report to 'Blackboard' Pay claim forms Friday 18 Nov Supervising teacher and school coordinator complete pay claim forms.
+Event Date/s (3 week block) Notes Professional Experience preparation Approx 2 weeks prior to first day of placement Pre-service Teacher makes contact with the Professional Experience school.
+Supervised teaching practice Mon 28 Oct - Fri 15 Nov 3 weeks Preparation of Evaluation Wed 13 Nov Evaluation completed by supervising Teachers.
+The Evaluation should be completed collaboratively if more than one Teacher is supervising.
+The supervising Teacher discusses the completed reportwith the pre-service Teacher and the report is signedby all parties.
+Evaluation given to pre-service Teacher.
+Pre-Service Teacher toupload.
+Fri 15 Nov or on completion of all required make-up days The school coordinator of pre-service Teachersretains a copy of the evaluation form for school records.
+Pre-Service Teacher uploads finalised report to'Blackboard' Pay claim forms Friday 15 Nov Supervising Teacher and school coordinator complete pay claim forms.
 The Coordinator signs and posts, faxes or emails the pay claims to UQ.
 See section - Forms for Professional Experience for details/process.

-Important: All of The University of Queensland forms relating to the professional experience are located on the following website: https://education.uq.edu.au/thank-you-mentoring-years-cohort-pre-service-teachers-university-queensland
+Important: All of The University of Queensland forms relating to the Professional Experience are located on the following website: https://education.uq.edu.au/thank-you-mentoring-years-cohort-pre-service-Teachers-university-queensland